-Table 9 Extreme supply-side drought options
+Table 10 Extreme supply-side drought options

-Option Summary Estimated Savings MI/d Risks and Barriers Tankering Moving water from areas with surplus and injecting into networks or storage 0.5-1.0 (per location depending on capacity Water availability, road tanker availability sea tankering arrangements, transportation and resourcing issues, Water quality concerns, limited localised benefits Supply schemes Fast tracking WRMP or WRW schemes 5 Significant infrastructure lead times, planning Effluent re-use Redirecting discharges to supply for potable or non- potable use 3 Infrastructure requirements, liaison with WWTW operators, water quality, perception, treatment requirements.
+Effluent re-use Redirecting discharges to supply for potable or non- potable use 3 Infrastructure requirements, liaison with WWTW operators, water quality, perception, treatment requirements.
 New trades and transfers Short term transfers or trades with neighbouring companies or other sectors 0 Transfers with other companies would already be explored to capacity if resource available.
 Other sectors would require infrastructure and treatment, unlikely to be from a more drought resilient or secure resources, Water availability Network changes Overland or temporary pipelines for new supplies <1.0 Resource availability, water quality and treatment requirements.